Physical Optics Model to Evaluate Mid-Spatial Frequency Errors on the Point Spread Function: Analytic Formula

-It is seen that the PSF, in the case of a single frequency MSF phase errors, is a linear superposition of PSFs without MSF errors translated over the distances $\lambda(z_3-z_2)m\kappa$, with $m$ an integer.
-The relative contribution of the term corresponding to a given value of $m$ depends on the value of $J_m(\bar{h}_0)$.
+It is seen that, in the case of a single frequency MSF phase error, the PSF is a linear superposition of PSFs without MSF errors translated over the distances $\lambda(z_3-z_2)m\kappa$, with $m$ an integer.
+The relative contribution of the term corresponding to a given value of $m$ depends on the value of $J_m(\bar{h}_1)$.

-Let us now consider a surface with errors given by an even but otherwise arbitrary function of $x$: $z=h(x)$.
-We then have